shearn89/shearn89.github.com/content/posts/2022-01-05-hugo-migration.md

 So even after setting all that up, I was still getting an XML `Access Denied` message from CloudFront.
 This turned out to be a typo in the 'default root object' (as far as I could tell) - when I re-ran the build to create all the files, and removed the leading slash from the root object (`/index.html` -> `index.html`) it all sprang into life!

-## Site Testing

-After getting the CloudFront distribution working and setting up the OAI, I wanted to run do some quick checks to make sure that things were secure and working as intended, before going back over doing it all with CloudFormation.

-I wanted to check that the S3 bucket was definitely not accessible, and the new distribution was.
-I also wanted to check that it was using HTTPS and redirecting HTTP.
-All of these worked fine!
-I used AWS Config to enforce public access settings on the bucket, and some simple browser tests worked for the redirects.

 ## CI/CD

 I wanted the site to build automatically, rather than requiring me to run the build.
 CodeBuild needed a trigger!
 I created a CodePipeline that used GitHub as a source, and my existing CodeBuild project as the build stage.
 I made sure to tick the 'Full Clone' option so that the build would actually be able to run as it had submodules.
 I skipped the Deploy stage.